 How long does it take?

-- Thursday 14 April 2022 go onto the Electoral Register to vote in the Local Elections on 5 May 2022
+- Thursday 6 April 2023 go onto the Electoral Register on Tuesday 2 May 2023

 Who can register to vote?

 - Anyone aged 16 or over but you cannot vote until you are 18

 - Those who normally live in your household but are away for the time being - for example on holiday, as students, or in hospital (including voluntary patients in psychiatric hospitals)

 - Anyone who is away working, unless they are away for more than six months

 - Any other residents, lodgers or guests (but not short-stay visitors) in your household, whether this is a private address, a hostel or a club

 - British citizens living abroad can be registered for up to 15 years after they last appeared on a register in the UK